cedardb/docs/content/compatibility/system_table.md

 | [pg_type](https://www.postgresql.org/docs/current/catalog-pg-type.html)                                   | 🟢            | Stores information about data types.                                                      |
 | [pg_user_mapping](https://www.postgresql.org/docs/current/catalog-pg-user-mapping.html)                   | 🟡            | Contains information about user mappings for foreign data access.                         |

+### CedarDB System Tables

+CedarDB provides additional information in its system-specific system tables.
+As the PostgreSQL system tables, those system tables are *read-only*.

+#### cedardb_compression_info

+This system table contains information about the compression of each column of each table.
+Note that CedarDB can use different compression schemes on the same column and that uncompressed tuples are only shown here if they are in a DataBlock with compressed columns.

 ## System Views

 System views provide convenient access to system information.